snipsco/snips-jeedom-plugin/README.md

 - [ ] Find out all the available devices automaticly
 - [x] All the intents shell be managed by its objects(Do not have to configure by user)
 - [ ] Make the slots information useful
-- [ ] Working separately with Snips site
+- [ ] Working separately with Snips site(Possible, but no test yet)
 - [x] Managing conditions

 # Develop Diary